You are here

 Depending on where you live, you may have one of two options (or both) for your gas supply.

 Liquefied petroleum gas (gaz de pétrole liquéfié): stored in bottles or tanks, can refer to both propane and butane

-Homes with natural gas supply in cities and towns will most likely be already connected to mains supply (about which you can find out more in our guide to natural gas supply in France).
+Homes with natural gas supply in cities and towns will most likely be already connected to mains supply (you can find out more about these in our guide to natural gas supply in France).
 If you are not yet connected to mains gas, you may be able to ask GrDF for a connection (note that this will require some investment on your part).
 If connection to a mains gas supply is not available, your next option is LPG - either propane or butane.